Compression Therapy for Varicose Veins: Benefits, Tips and More

 What Causes Varicose Veins?

-Varicose veins are often a symptom and a result of chronic venous insufficiency, which occurs when the veins of the legs have difficulty returning blood to the heart.
+Varicose veins are often a result of chronic venous insufficiency, which occurs when the veins of the legs have difficulty returning blood to the heart.
 As for what chronic venous insufficiency means, the valves in your veins control the flow of blood and, when they’re working properly, they only allow the blood to flow one way.

 However, if the valves are compromised through excess pressure, the flaps can malfunction and let the blood pool in place or even flow the wrong way.
 This causes the veins to become enlarged with excess blood, resulting in the swollen, twisted appearance that is the hallmark of varicose veins.